aburdulescu/kevs/readme.md

 ### Values

-- string(escape sequences are ignored):
+- interpreted string:

 ```
-x = "foo";
+x = "first line\nsecond\n\tthird has a tab also\nSpock says: \U001F596"
 ```

 - raw string:

-for example a multi-line string with tabs:
+for example a multi-line string with tabs and unicode:

 ```
 x = `first line